mtcaptcha-public/jsfallback-recapthca-to-mtcaptcha/README.md

 # Javascript Fallback reCapthca to MTCaptcha
-Sample javascript code to fallback on to MTCaptcha if reCaptcha does not load for any reason (say in China).
+Sample javascript code to fallback on to MTCaptcha if reCaptcha does not load for any reason (say sometimes in China).

 REFERENCE